rsaggio87/LeaveOutTwoWay/README.md

 # LeaveOutTwoWay

 This Matlab package implements the leave out correction of [Kline, Saggio and Soelvsten (2020)](https://eml.berkeley.edu/~pkline/papers/KSS2020.pdf) for estimating variance components in two-way fixed effects models.
-It also permits to conduct inference on coefficients obtained from a second stage regression where the estimated fixed effects are regressed on some observable characteristics.
+It can also report asymptotically valid standard errors on coefficients obtained from a second stage regression where the estimated fixed effects are regressed on some observable characteristics.

 See this [vignette](doc/VIGNETTE.pdf) for a description of the package.